2026-04-13 · updated 2026-04-18

 We publish these numbers because hiding them defeats the purpose.
 Most failures are single assertions within a test — an edge case in delegation cascading, a timing issue in webhook retry, a schema validation gap.
 Each one has a finding number and gets fixed.

 Core lifecycle, authentication, and security tests are stable.
-Delegation chains and webhook delivery have the most open findings.
+Delegation chains and federation signing have the most open findings.
 That is where the complexity lives, and that is where we focus.

 Why this matters